gventura583/RunningBacks/README.md

 # RunningBacks
-webscraping and analysing rushing data next steps - add player biometrics to data for further correlation and predict rushing leaders for 2023
+Webscraping and analysing rushing data next steps - add player biometrics to data for further correlation and predict rushing leaders for 2023